seth586/guides/FreeNAS/bitcoin/README.md

 Join the chatroom on the matrix chat protocol: [#truenasnode:nym.im](https://matrix.to/#/#truenasnode:nym.im)

+### END OF LIFE

+iXsystems has announced that TrueNAS CORE has entered sustaining engineering phase.
+This means that they have no plans to further develop the BSD distro beyond security patches.
+This effectively locks TrueNAS CORE into FreeBSD version 13.3 with no plans for upgrading.
+You can continue to upgrade jails in the 13.x train, but FreeBSD 13 will reach end of life on January 31, 2026.

+I may update this guide in the future to a FreeBSD guide, but for now there are plenty of linux guides available so I will not be making a TrueNAS SCALE guide.

 ### Intro

 I have been running a TrueNAS server for a few years now, and have come to appreciate what it offers as a personal home server.
 It is infamous for media streaming & aggregation, and file hosting.